-This focal area was founded on the belief that natural resource and environmental policy should be based on cumulative knowledge about society and environmental policy.
-The faculty in this area teach students that the key to a great deal of environmental policy is the appropriate integration of the insights of many disciplines.
-There are three overarching themes that are the foundation of research and instruction by the Policy group.
+Natural resource and environmental policy should be based on our accumulated knowledge of social and environmental processes.
+The policy faculty teaches students that the key to environmental policy is the appropriate integration of the insights of many disciplines.
+Three overarching themes are the foundation of research and instruction by the Policy group.
 First, the group advocates that an organized combination of natural and social science theory be used to guide environmental policy in the best service of society.
 Second, the group recognizes the importance of empirical analysis.
 Third, the Policy group is involved in designing optimal and equitable programs to protect the environment.
 The governance of environmental protection is a central concern of the entire group.

-There are a wide range of courses that apply to this area, including risk and property; integrated resource planning; natural resource economics; pollution economics; energy economics; valuing the environment; public-private partnerships for the urban environment; environmental protection clinic; and environmental law and policy.
+A wide range of courses apply to this area, including Risk and Property; Integrated Resource Planning; Natural Resource Economics; Pollution Economics; Energy Economics; Valuing the Environment; Public-Private Partnerships for the Urban Environment; Environmental Protection Clinic; and Environmental Law and Policy.

-Faculty: Daniel C. Esty (Coordinator), Garry D. Brewer, Benjamin Cashore, Marian R. Chertow, Timothy W. Clark, William Ellis, Bradford S. Gentry, Reid J. Lifset, James R. Lyons, Erin T. Mansur, Robert Mendelsohn, Sheila Olmstead, Robert Repetto, James Gustave Speth, John P. Wargo
+Faculty Robert Mendelsohn (Coordinator), Paul Anastas, Benjamin Cashore, Marian R. Chertow, Susan G. Clark, William Ellis, Daniel C. Esty, Bradford S. Gentry, Reid J. Lifset, James R. Lyons, Sheila Olmstead, James Gustave Speth, John P. Wargo, Julie Zimmerman